huiishan99/web-blog/_pages/about.md

 ### ***Year: 2024***

+#### August

+> - Participated in a workshop organized by [Alps Alpine Corporation](https://www.alpsalpine.com/j/) under the recommendation of the supervisor, where
+    the group won first grade and I received an internship opportunity.

 #### April

 > - Enrolled in [The University of Aizu](https://u-aizu.ac.jp/).
 Pursuing a master's degree in Graduate Department of